williamjameshandley/vimteractive/README.md

 In many cases, you simply need to add another python class at the bottom of the file plugin/vimteractive.py, and an extra I<interpreter name> command to plugin/vimteractive.vim

+Feel free to create a [fork and pull request](https://gist.github.com/Chaser324/ce0505fbed06b947d962 ) with your proposed changes